atomic-nfts/standard/CreateNFT/README.md

 ```

-Second, check the .env file, make sure the path is your arweavewallet.json
+Second, create .env file, make sure the path is your arweavewallet.json

 ```
 WALLET_LOCATION = path/to/your/wallet